alphagov/inside-government-admin-guide/editing-other-pages/document-series.md

 2. Next give your series a name and description.
 When you’re done click ‘Save’.

 	Any changes made to these pages will go live as soon as you save them.
-So double check everything before you click ‘Save’.
+So double check everything before you save it.

 	![Document series 4](document-series-4.png)